 Edible Advent Calendar Fillers

 Candy is one of the more traditional Advent calendar fillers.
-You could use the same candy every day, a variety of the same type of candy, or a completely different candy each day for an extra surprise.
+You could use the same candy every day, a variety of the same type of yummy treat, or a completely different candy each day for fun way to spread the Christmas spirit.

 - chocolate kisses